 Now that someone is directly calling out the dairy industry on their lies, they feel obliged to act.
 And they should, because more and more people are learning the truth about dairy and picking up almond, soya or oat milk instead.

-Those interested in learning more about veganism should take the 30-day Vegan Pledge at www.vegansociety.com/veganpledge now.
+We encourage those interested in learning more about veganism to take our 30-day Vegan Pledge at www.vegansociety.com/veganpledge.